 Fiona Armstrong has been a familiar face on national and regional news for many years.
-Fiona’s work ranges from news, to features, to sport.
-She is currently reporting and presenting for ITV's Borderlife and Lookaround programmes in Scotland.
-She also presents on the BBC News Channel.
-She recently presented a two-part series, A Scottish Journey, for ITV Border.
+Fiona’s work ranges from news to features, to sport.
+She is currently reporting and presenting for ITV's Borderlife programme in Scotland; for which she was awarded the ITV News Award for Best Current Affairs for her report for Border Life on the 30th Anniversary of the Lockerbie disaster in 1988.
+She presented the two-part series, A Scottish Journey, for ITV Border.

 Fiona has made films on Aids orphans in Africa and the Lockerbie air disaster.
-More recently she reported on the removal of landmines in Cambodia and the work of the Mercy Ships in West Africa.
+She reported on the removal of landmines in Cambodia and the work of the Mercy Ships in West Africa.
 She has also just fronted a series on domestic abuse.
 Other recent projects include a series called River Journeys and Reivers, which looked at borderland history.

 Her work has covered subjects from politics to fishing, from cooking to antiques.
 As one of the UK’s best-known women anglers, she has presented fishing programmes for Sky TV.